saoud30/AI-Code-Assistant/README.md

-Here's the README.md formatted version of the content:

-markdown
-Copy code
 # 🖥️ Versatile Code Assistant

 Versatile Code Assistant is an AI-powered tool that helps you generate code and answer programming-related questions.
 It supports multiple programming languages and allows users to switch between **Code Generation** and **Conversation** modes.